coaxial/tarsnapper/README.md

 ```

 If not set, `BACKUP_PERIODICITY` defaults to `* * * * 7` which translates to
 making a backup weekly on Sundays.
+Uses the crontab format.

 Define your jobs (cf. [tarsnapper
 docs](https://github.com/miracle2k/tarsnapper#using-a-configuration-file)) in a